rosettatype/repos/README.md

 It stores a list of repositories in a file `.repos` in your home folder, so you can refer to them with simple short names or all together.

 You might want to consider using [Pug](https://github.com/ashur/pug) which is prettier and more versatile.
 I just felt like Python.
+I tried to keep the command-line interface similar.

 ## Usage